stdnt-c1/osis-app-demo/README.md

     -   User registration and login flows are functional.
     -   Role-Based Access Control (RBAC) is implemented.
     -   User management (CRUD operations) is available in the admin dashboard.
--   **File Uploads:** Simulated AWS S3 integration for file uploads is in place.
+-   **File Uploads:** Vercel Blob integration for file uploads is in place.
 -   **Email Notification System:** A simulated email notification system is integrated.
 -   **PWA Features:** Service worker, web app manifest, and push notification setup are complete.
 -   **Dark Mode Theme:** Dark mode functionality has been added.